Alejogb1/job-board/blog-data/why-isnt-my-code-to-change-ownership-and-transfer-balance-working.md

 id: "why-isnt-my-code-to-change-ownership-and-transfer-balance-working"
 ---

-Alright, let's tackle this.
-I've seen this problem crop up more times than I can count, and it’s usually a confluence of seemingly minor details.
+Alright,  I've seen this problem crop up more times than I can count, and it’s usually a confluence of seemingly minor details.
 The frustration is real when your meticulously crafted transfer logic fails, particularly when dealing with ownership and balance changes.
 From experience, it's rarely a single glaring error but rather a series of interconnected assumptions that often lead to unexpected behavior.

 The crux of the problem typically boils down to one or more of the following areas: atomic operations, state management, access control, and event handling, each presenting its own specific challenges.
 I remember once, way back when I was working on a decentralized exchange, we had a similar issue, and it kept manifesting intermittently.
 It took us nearly a week of dedicated debugging to untangle it, so believe me, I understand the struggle.
 I'll try to be as comprehensive as possible here and guide you through the usual suspects.